 Bas was not the only victim in Call It What You Want.
 There’s also Kaprao, who bravely spoke about his abuse, even when Tee tried to smear his reputation in the media.
 Ait is a victim as well, and he was in the process of being groomed under Tee’s psychological coercion.

 The strict diets, the forced cosmetic surgery, the social isolation, and the sexual abuse are all chilling to watch.
 These plots come with enough plausibility for me to believe that they could actually happen in real life.
-It’s a reminder for us to stay alert and not tolerate unethical companies that refuses to treat their staff like human beings.
+It’s a reminder to stay alert and not tolerate unethical companies that refuse to treat their staff like human beings.